F-flat major: Music in F-flat major

 Another example of F-flat major being notated as E major can be found in the Adagio of Haydn's Trio No. 27 in A-flat major.
 The Finale of Bruckner's Symphony No. 4 employs enharmonic E for F-flat, but its coda employs F-flat directly, with a Phrygian cadence through F-flat onto the tonic.

 An example of F-flat major being used directly is in Victor Ewald's Quintet No. 4 in A-flat major (Op.
 8), where the entirety of the third movement is notated in this key.

 The climax that occurs in the middle of Samuel Barber's Adagio for Strings resolves to F-flat major.
 The final cadence of John Rutter's setting of Robert Herrick's poem "What Sweeter Music" is in F-flat major.

-In Bach's Prelude and Fugue in E-flat minor, a brief section in bar 26 of the piece modulates to F-flat major.